GIVESocialMovement/sbt-i18n/README.md

 This plugin unifies (server-side and client-side) internationalization for Playframework.

-It hot-reloads [internationalization manifest files](https://www.playframework.com/documentation/2.6.x/ScalaI18N) into Javascript files.
+It hot-reloads the [Playframework's internationalization manifest files](https://www.playframework.com/documentation/2.6.x/ScalaI18N) into Javascript files.
 In turn, the Javascript files can be used for internationalization on client-side.

-This plugin is currently used at [GIVE.asia](https://give.asia)
+This plugin is currently used at [GIVE.asia](https://give.asia).

 Support
 ----------------